 Including base: Height = 17, Diameter = 7.6

 This instrument is a meteorological tool which was attached to weather balloons in order to record temperature, air pressure, and humidity of the upper atmosphere.

-Good: All joints seem to be firmly attached and instrument remains sturdy in construction.
-However, there are signs of copper corrosion on the instrument’s base, particularly near the raised cylindrical clamp on the anterior face of the base where a large greenish-white spot has formed.
+Fair.
+All joints seem to be firmly attached.
+There are signs of copper corrosion on the instrument’s base, particularly near the raised cylindrical clamp on the anterior face of the base where a large greenish-white spot has formed.
 There are also speckles of rust which have spread over most of the instrument’s frame and interior mechanism, resulting in black and dark brownish-red discolouration on most of the instrument’s metallic surfaces.

 Manufacturer: William Henry Dines